lw8192/Red-Team-Dev/C/Interview_Prep.md

 IAT (Import Address Table) - base address, name and info of DLLs that need to be imported.
 INT points to array of names of functions, IAT - array of addresses of functions.
 IAT intially points to the INT, then the IAT is resolved by the loader.
-Export table - functions that the image exports to use from DLLs.
+Export Directory Table - info for functions that the image exports to use from DLLs.

 TLS Callbacks:
 Address of Callbacks, executed when a process / thread is started or stopped.
 Code runs before the function even reaches the entry point.
 Commonly used by malware.

 ## Windows Internals
+Ring 0 vs Ring 3.
+Ring 3: user mode processes, some services, applications and system owned processes, enviroment subsystem.
+Ring 0: Windows executive, kernel, drivers, Hardware abstraction layer.
-Processor switches between user and kernel mode.
+Processor switches between ring 3 / user mode and ring 0 / kernel mode.
 Normal user mode app: can't interact with the kernel or modify physical hardware.
 When a system call is made - app switches modes.
 ## User Level
 1:3 memory is allocated to kernel space vs user space.
 TEB / PEB - created when the OS executes an exe.
-TEB (Thread Enviromental Block) - contains info related to a thread.
+TEB (Thread Enviromental Block) - contains info related to the currently running thread.
 PEB / LDR (Process Enviromental Block) - user mode struct, store data on a running process.
 Process name, PID, if the process is being debugged, which modules are loaded into memory, command line invoking the process.
 Isn't fully documented.
-PEB_LDR_DATA - struct inside the PEB, contains linked lists InLoadOrderModuleList, InMemoryOrderModuleList, InMemoryOrderModuleList with info on the DLLs loaded into the process.
+PEB_LDR_DATA - struct inside the PEB, info about the process's loaded modules.
+Contains doubly linked lists InLoadOrderModuleList, InMemoryOrderModuleList, InMemoryOrderModuleList with info on the DLLs loaded into the process.
 Always: ntdll.dll, kernel32.dll, kernelbase.dll.
+TEB - saved to FS on x86 systems, GS on x64.
 PEB - at offset fs[:0x30] in the TEB for x86 processes and GS:[0x60] for x64 processes.
 ### Kernel Level
 Kernel objects: used for things like process scheduling, I/O management.
 Virtual placeholder for a resource, each one is given a handle (index number).